alphagov/re-build-systems/README.md

 ## Provision the main Jenkins infrastructure

+*this section is quite long,  if possible we try and break up long lists of steps to make it easier for people.
+Is there anyway we could break these steps up into seperate parts?*

 Once Reliability Engineering has made your URL live, you can provision the main Jenkins infrastructure.

 You'll need to choose which environment you want to set up Jenkins for, for example `ci`, `dev` or `staging` which will form part of the Jenkins URL.